New York State Teachers Retirement System Sells 7,330 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

-New York State Teachers Retirement System lowered its position in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Free Report) by 2.1% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 341,571 shares of the medical equipment provider’s stock after selling 7,330 shares during the quarter.
-New York State Teachers Retirement System owned 0.10% of Intuitive Surgical worth $115,232,000 as of its most recent filing with the Securities & Exchange Commission.
+New York State Teachers Retirement System lessened its stake in Intuitive Surgical, Inc. (NASDAQ:ISRG – Free Report) by 2.1% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 341,571 shares of the medical equipment provider’s stock after selling 7,330 shares during the quarter.
+New York State Teachers Retirement System owned approximately 0.10% of Intuitive Surgical worth $115,232,000 at the end of the most recent quarter.

 Other hedge funds also recently modified their holdings of the company.
 Portside Wealth Group LLC raised its holdings in shares of Intuitive Surgical by 8.2% in the 4th quarter.
 Portside Wealth Group LLC now owns 816 shares of the medical equipment provider’s stock worth $275,000 after purchasing an additional 62 shares during the period.
 Blair William & Co.
 IL raised its holdings in shares of Intuitive Surgical by 3.1% in the 3rd quarter.
 Blair William & Co.
 IL now owns 377,371 shares of the medical equipment provider’s stock worth $110,302,000 after purchasing an additional 11,400 shares during the period.
 Assenagon Asset Management S.A. raised its holdings in shares of Intuitive Surgical by 21.2% in the 3rd quarter.
 Assenagon Asset Management S.A. now owns 739,471 shares of the medical equipment provider’s stock worth $216,140,000 after purchasing an additional 129,194 shares during the period.
 Falcon Wealth Planning bought a new stake in shares of Intuitive Surgical in the 4th quarter worth approximately $2,084,000.
 Finally, Bridges Investment Management Inc. raised its holdings in shares of Intuitive Surgical by 8.3% in the 4th quarter.
 Bridges Investment Management Inc. now owns 63,840 shares of the medical equipment provider’s stock worth $21,537,000 after purchasing an additional 4,914 shares during the period.
 Institutional investors own 83.64% of the company’s stock.